albertattard/java-boot-camp/03 - Classes, Methods and Objects.md

     }
     ```

-    Converts the text `"null"` to an actual `null`.
+    The above converter converts the text `"null"` to an actual `null`.
+Otherwise, it calls the default converter and let it deal with the conversion.

-1. Add a test and use the `NullableConverter` converter.
+    Add a test and use the `NullableConverter` converter.

-    The label cannot be empty and an `IllegalArgumaneException` should be thrown if an invalid value is passed.

     ```java
     package demo;